Miku Aono: Ice Ribbon (2019–2022)

 Another promotion in which Aono is known for competing in is Ice Ribbon.
 One of her first bouts in the promotion took place at RibbonMania 2019 on December 31, which was Tequila Saya's retirement match, a gauntlet match in which the latter put herself against 44 opponents.
 Some of the most notable were Aono herself alongside Hiroe Nagahama, Ken Ohka, Manami Toyota, Ram Kaicho, Tsukasa Fujimoto, Tsukushi, Hiragi Kurumi, Syuri, Matsuya Uno and many others.
 She took part into the 2nd Kizuna Tournament of August 29, 2020, event in which she teamed up with Mochi Miyagi and fell short to Akane Fujita and Asahi in the first rounds.

 She eventually started chasing for various titles promoted by the company.
 At Ice Ribbon New Ice Ribbon #1142 on August 28, 2021, she teamed up with Nao Ishikawa to unsuccessfully challenge Azure Revolution (Maya Yukihi and Risa Sera) for the International Ribbon Tag Team Championship.
 At Ice Ribbon New Ice Ribbon #1152 on October 17, 2021, she unsuccessfully challenged Rina Shingaki and Satsuki Totoro in a three-way match for the Triangle Ribbon Championship.

 Dream Star Fighting Marigold (2024–present)

 Aono joined Dream Star Fighting Marigold with its establishment, and was victorious during Marigold's first show on May 20, 2024, as she defeated Nao Ishikawa.
-On June 16, Aono entered a four-woman single-elimination tournament to determine the inaugural Marigold United National Champion, however, everytime she faced Mirai at the first round, it ended in a time limit draw.
-On July 13, at Summer Destiny, Aono defeated Mirai, and then Bozilla in the finals, to be crowned the first champion. on August 19, at Summer Gold Shine, Aono had her first successful title defense against Kouki Amarei.
+On June 16, Aono entered a four-woman single-elimination tournament to determine the inaugural Marigold United National Champion.
+Aono and MIRAI would fight to a time limit draw three different times in the first round of the tournament.
+On July 13, at Summer Destiny, Aono defeated MIRAI, and then Bozilla in the finals, to be crowned the first champion.
+On August 19, at Summer Gold Shine, Aono had her first successful title defense against Kouki Amarei.
+On January 3, 2025, Aono lost the United National Championship to Mai Sakurai at First Dream.

+On May 24, 2025, Aono defeated Nanae Takahashi in Takahashi's retirement match at Shine Forever.
+On September 14, 2025, Aono defeated Victoria Yuzuki to win the second annual Dream★Star GP, granting her a Marigold World Championship match at Grand Destiny.
+At Grand Destiny on October 26, 2025, Aono defeated inaugural Dream★Star GP winner Utami Hayashishita for the Marigold World Championship, becoming the first wrestler in Marigold history to hold both the World and United National Championships.